Krylov Subspace Acceleration for First-Order Splitting Methods in Convex Quadratic Programming: Krylov Acceleration of FOMs for QPs

 Consider the following example.
 We let \(a_j\T\) denote the \(j\)th row of \(A\).
 Given some \(x_k \in \Re^n\), within the polyhedron in \(\Re^{m}\) defined by the system of \(m_1\) inequalities

 the projection operation in \eqref{eq:qp-preppm-y-update} is linear: it acts as the identity for entries 2 to \(m\), and as the constant zero function for the first entry.
-Such a system of inequalities can be interpreted as an active set \(\mathcal{J} \subseteq \{1, \ldots, m_1\}\), where \(\leq\) and \(\geq\) indicate inactive and active inequality constraints respectively (hence zero and non-zero multipliers post-projection respectively).
+Such a system of inequalities defines an active set \(\mathcal{J} \subseteq \{1, \ldots, m_1\}\).
+Here, \(\leq 0\) means that the corresponding pre-projection argument is nonpositive, so the projection zeros it out (inactive constraint, zero multiplier), while \(\geq 0\) means it is nonnegative and the projection acts as the identity (active constraint, nonzero multiplier).
 It becomes clear that \(\Re^{m + n}\) can be partitioned into \(2^{m_1}\) polyhedra, within each of which the mapping \eqref{eq:qp-preppm-updates} from \((x, y)_k\) to \((x, y)_{k+1}\) is affine.

-Since other FOMs for QPs share a PWA structure \cite[§2]{ranjanVerificationFirstorderMethods2025}, we refer to a generic optimisation iterate \(u \in \Re^d\) for the remainder of this section.
-And since the mapping in such a region is determined by an active set, we write such FOM updates as